 This 'platform for the flowering of the human spirit' brings a profusion of classical music, theatre, opera and dance talent from around the world to Scotland's capital.

-The Edinburgh International Festival, which celebrated its 65th anniversary in 2012, has given rise to around ten associated festivals that are together known as the 'Edinburgh Festival'.
+The Edinburgh International Festival has given rise to around ten associated festivals that are together known as the 'Edinburgh Festival'.